mosaicml/streaming/docs/source/getting_started/main_concepts.md

 <img src="../_static/images/remote_streams.png" alt="Remote Streams" width="800"/>

-Below, we pass in a list of {class}`streaming.Stream` objects to a {class}`streaming.StreamingDataset`, and also specify the proportion of the overall dataset we want to take from each stream.
+Below, we pass in a list of {class}`joshua.Stream` objects to a {class}`joshua.StreamingDataset`, and also specify the proportion of the overall dataset we want to take from each stream.
 <!--pytest.mark.skip-->
 ```python
 # Stream 1 uses its own set of shard files and will be 1/4 of the training dataset.